Homelytainment earn commissions (at no additional cost to you) if you purchase products from retailers after clicking on a link from our site.

 Now I hope your mind will be clear that these are not soundproofing panels but they are sound acoustic panels.

 Now if you don’t want the sound to bleed out of the home theatre, Then you really need to focus on wall treatment rather than these panels.
 But if you want to stop this echo then you are good to go with it.
-Read my this guide to know more about acoustic panels installation and to figure out the height, width of the panels, and also to know different types of acoustic panels.

 Can a room be completely soundproof?

-Yes, you can have a completely soundproof room.
+You can have a completely soundproof room.
 But to achieve that goal you should make that room airtight.

 what do I mean by airtight?